AbdallahQoutbAli/Build-ETL-Model-For-DWH-SCD-Keep-History/README.md

-# SSIS BUILD ETL MODEL TO KEY Histroy
+# SSIS BUILD ETL MODEL TO KEEP Histroy
 This Project Will help you to build a ETL Model for Your Company Using SSIS

+The Frist Example for Small Tables From 1 : 800 K Record IF You Have Large Table See Second Example

 1- I Create DATALAKE & DWH Database <br />
 Note : DATALAKE maybe (SQL SERVER,CRM,ORACLE,MYSQL.....)
 (Scripted Attached) <br />